nagornyi/palmyrafm/README.md

-# palmyrafm
+# About
-Classic dual-pane file manager for Linux that uses QT library.
+Palmyra File Manager (palmyrafm) is a classic dual-pane file manager for Linux.